As Easter draws near, I am pondering Jesus’ question, “Whom are you seeking?”

 ““I am the vine, you are the branches.
 He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing.”
 (Jn 15:5)

-Verse after verse ran through my heart, and I felt a sense awe as I thought of who Jesus is to me.
+Like the turning of the pages of a book, verse after verse came to my heart.
+I was engulfed in a sense awe as I thought of who Jesus is to me.
 Then like a shaft of light, revelation came down upon my mind.

 The question is, Whom are you seeking?